ezoer-elementure/documentation/content/applications/finance/accounting/payments.rst

      automatically created to post the cash-basis tax (reversal) amount.

 .. tip::
-   If the main bank account is set as an :ref:`outstanding account
+   If the main bank account is set as the :ref:`outstanding account <bank/outstanding-accounts>` on the bank journal's payment method, registering the full payment on an invoice or bill will move the invoice/bill directly to the :guilabel:`Paid` status without requiring bank reconciliation.
-   <bank/outstanding-accounts>`, and the payment is registered in Odoo (not through a related
-   bank transaction), invoices and bills are directly registered as :guilabel:`Paid`.

 .. _accounting/payments/not-tied: